MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 ``ServiceFactory.register(MyInterface.class,myInterface)``

 When registering a service from a Feature there are two possible options:

-- The register service is not a Shared Interface: In this case the service instance will be registered in a local service registry and only available in the application itself.
+- The registered service is not a Shared Interface; in this case the service instance will be registered in a local service registry and only available from the Feature itself.

-- The register service is a Shared Interface: In this case the service instance will be registered in the Shared Service Registry and therefore available to any other features that has a proxy for this instance.
+- The registered service is a Shared Interface; in this case the service instance will be registered in the Shared Service Registry and therefore available to any other Features that has a proxy for this instance.

-For Applications to use the Shared Interface mechanism, a Kernel must provide:
+For Features to use the Shared Interfaces mechanism, a Kernel must provide:

-* an API for a first Application to register its Shared Interface, and for a second Application to get a proxy on it (ej.Service library)
+* an API for a first Feature to register its Shared Interface, and for a second Feature to get a proxy on it (by means of the ``ej.Service`` library)
 * a set of registered Kernel types converters (see below)

-schema

 Get a Service
 ~~~~~~~~~~~~~